10 Major Grilling Safety Mistakes You Might Be Making

 Steer clear of these common mistakes for a safe (and delicious) backyard barbecue.

 You may to want to stand in the shade when you’re grilling.
 BUT!
 Having an awning or tree branch too close to the grill can be dangerous; floating embers could easily spark a fire.
 Your grill—whether it’s charcoal or gas—should be at least 10 feet away from your home or garage, deck railings and other structures.

 Give yourself enough space, too, says Greta Gustafson, media relations associate for the American Red Cross.
 “Use the long-handled tools especially made for cooking on the grill.”
 Plus: Be mindful of these camping safety tips, too.

-Mistake #2: Leaving a Lit Grill Unattended
+Leaving a Lit Grill Unattended

 Everyone wants to be outdoors when the weather is nice, but it’s important that kids and pets don’t play near the grill.
 It’s too easy for them to bump into or touch part of the hot grill.
 Keep children at least three feet away from the grill, even after you’re finished cooking.
-Check out these 13 brilliant ways to store your grill tools.

-Mistake #3: Not Keeping Your Grill Clean
+Not Keeping Your Grill Clean

 Who doesn’t want to skip cleaning the grill and get right to the food?
 There’s always a “next time,” but your food tastes better and your risk of flare-ups is reduced when you keep your grill clean.